simopt-admin/simopt/docs/active_set.rst

 Description:
 ------------
-The solver is dedicated for problems with linear constraints in the form of Ce@x = de, Ci@x <= di.
-It is based on the active-set method.
+The solver is dedicated for problems with linear constraints in the form of :math:`C_e x = de, C_i x \leq di`.
+It employs the active-set method mentioned in Jorge Norcedal's Numerical Optimization.

 Modifications & Implementation:
 -------------------------------